Does TRT Improve Male Sex Drive?

 Also known as Willis-Ekbom disease, this issue causes an overwhelming desire to move one’s legs.
 It may also be accompanied by strange sensations, both of which may lead to a lack of sexual desire.

-Having not enough sleep may lead to fatigue or exhaustion.
+Not having enough sleep may lead to fatigue or exhaustion.
 Again, this can mean that the body does not prioritise sex.

 Both erectile dysfunction and premature ejaculation can have psychological origins, leading to feelings of embarrassment and reluctance to engage in sexual activity due to concerns about performance in the bedroom.